Poetry Prize: £10,000*

 The 2016 Manchester Poetry and Fiction Prizes were awarded at a special gala event on Friday 25th November.
 For information about the winners, and to read all of the short-listed poems and short stories, please visit: Manchester Writing Competition 2016

 Adam O'Riordan is Academic Director of the Manchester Writing School at Manchester Met and has chaired the Manchester Poetry Prize panel since 2012.
 In 2008, he became the Wordsworth Trust Centre for British Romanticism’s youngest ever poet-in-residence and his first collection, In the Flesh, won a 2011 Somerset Maugham Award.
 His debut collection of short stories The Burning Ground was published by Bloomsbury in the UK and W.W.
-Norton & Company in the USA, and his second collection of poems A Herring Famine will published by Chatto, in 2017.
+Norton & Company in the USA, and his second collection of poems A Herring Famine published by Chatto, in 2017.